facelessuser/coloraide/docs/src/markdown/interpolation.md

     Masking actually clones the color, setting the specified channels to undefined values.
 To learn more about masking and undefined values, check out [Undefined Handling](#null-handling).

-## Using Easing Functions
+## Easing Functions

-Linear interpolation is not only linear in terms of the straightness of the imaginary line connecting two colors, but also in regards to the rate we travel along that line to return colors.
-Normally, if we were to request an interpolation point at `#!py3 0.5`, we'd get a color exactly in the middle between the two colors.

-With an easing function we can actually control the rate at which we travel the interpolation line, compressing the rate at the start or end of the line, elongating the rate in the middle, or compress the rate periodically.
-The possibilities are endless.
+When interpolating, whether it using linear interpolation or something like Bezier interpolation, the transitioning of a color from one to another is done in linear time.
+For example, if you are translating between 2 colors and you request the `#!py3 0.5` point in the interpolation process, you will get a color exactly in the middle of the transition.
+With easing functions, you can completely change the progress in relation to time by compressing the rate of change at the start or end of the interpolation process or even elongating them; the possibilities are endless.

 Sometimes, it is easier to visualize what something means than to just have it explained.
 Here we apply an easing function by setting `progress`.
 Here we change the rate of progress along the line using different easing functions.